Getting around the two-year job history rule

 In other words, lenders consider the full picture of your mortgage application.
 So it’s possible to make up for a shorter employment history by being strong in other areas, like your credit score or your assets.

-The exact flexibility will depend on your specific situation, including your career path, your loan program, and the lender you choose.
+The level of flexibility will depend on your specific situation, including your career path, chosen loan program, and the lender you select.
 Let’s dive into the details now.

 Who can buy a house without a 2-year job history?

 “If you have great credit, and you can put down a lot of money or have money in reserves, but you don’t have two years employment history, lenders can make an exception,” Simental said.